pjakiela/ECON379/M5-DD2.md

-# Diff-in-Diff in a Regression Framework
+## Diff-in-Diff in a Regression Framework

 <br>

 ### Overview
-This module introduces the **difference-in-differences** identification strategy.
+This is the first of three modules on regression approaches to difference-in-differences estimation.
+In this module, we review the basic two-by-two difference-in-differences regression specification, and discuss extensions that allow for continuous variation in treatent intensity and the inclusion of period-specific fixed effects.

 <br>

 ### Readings
-_Impact Evaluation in Practice_: Chapters 1 and 2
+[Does a ban on informal hhealth providers save lives?
+Evidence from Malawi](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4677333/) by Susan Godlonton and Edward Okeke.

 <details><summary>Review Questions</summary>
   <br>